tarsisexistence/routerkit/README.md

 <a href="https://routeshub.gitbook.io/docs"><img src="https://github.com/maktarsis/routeshub/raw/master/docs/assets/logo.png" align="right" alt=""></a>

-## What is it?

 The next-gen typed **[Angular]** routes

-* **Typing.** Type-safe Angular routes.
+- **Typing.** Type-safe Angular routes.
-* **Script.** Just an Angular schematic which parses application and produces a type of project routes.
+- **Script.** Just an Angular schematic which parses application and produces a type of project routes.
-* **Map.** Provides the ability to look at the route map of the application.
+- **Map.** Provides the ability to look at the route map of the application.
-* **Scoped.** Designed to output routes type per application.
+- **Scoped.** Designed to output routes type per application.
-* **Declarative DX.** An all-new Angular routes experience.
+- **Declarative DX.** An all-new Angular routes experience.
-* **Tiny.** Extra small size which doesn't overload the production build.
+- **Tiny.** Extra small size which doesn't overload the production build.

 <br/>

 ## What problems does it solve?

-* Prevents errors, typos with route paths
+- Prevents errors, typos with route paths
-* Reduces the number of magic strings
+- Reduces the number of magic strings
-* Collects all routes into one "big picture" of the particular application
+- Collects all routes into one "big picture" of the particular application

 These factors ultimately affect the quality of the software.
 Bonus: by getting the type of routes, we get a "big picture" of our application routes, which allows us to quickly understand how the application works for end-users.